-One way to get CVS and make working peacefully is to never store generated files in CVS, i.e., do not CVS-control files which are Makefile targets (or derived files in Make terminology).
+One way to get CVS and make working peacefully is to never store generated files in CVS, i.e., do not CVS-control files which are Makefile targets (also called derived files).

 This way developers are not annoyed by changes to generated files.
 It does not matter if they all have different versions (assuming they are compatible, of course).
 And finally, timestamps are not lost, changes to sources files can't be missed as in the Makefile.am/Makefile.in example discussed earlier.